-This year I feel like we are saying “Bye Felicia” to 2017.
+This year I feel like we are saying “Bye Felicia” to the past year.
 I know so many people that have not had a good year, and are ready for a new fresh change.
-They are ready to see this year go and ring in The New Year of 2018.
+They are ready to see this year go and ring in The New Year.
 Ready to fill this year with good karma to succeed with all their hopes, dreams and aspirations.
 This is the time we will reminisce and celebrate the past year with our friends and family alike, sharing in good food, great company and of course champagne.

 6 Easy Champagne Cocktails that will Impress your Guests

-In my humble opinion, I believe the really good expensive champagne should be consumed in it’s natural form and very simply granished.
+In my humble opinion, I believe the really good expensive champagne should be consumed in its natural form and very simply garnished.
 So I offer up the very elegant and classy Champagne with a rosemary sprig and maybe a few blackberries for color.
 These touches make the champagne look so elegant, and no worries the rosemary does not add any overpowering flavor to your glass.

 Designer Tip- You can also use the rosemary sprig as a designer pick for your fruits. just strip the leave away leaving a half inch sprig at top.
 Then load to fruit on to the woody stem.
 “Waste not want not” be sure to keep the rosemary leaves that you strip off in a container for Rosemary Chicken later in the week.